 This course in Microbial Biotechnology focuses upon the growth, manipulation and use of microbes for beneficial purposes.
 In particular you will:

-This course is for students interested in the use of molecular microbiology for the production beneficial products and applications.
-It ranges from large-scale fermentation, to recombinant protein expression and purification, to concepts underlying the commercialisation of biotechnology.
+This course is for students interested in the use of molecular microbiology for the production of beneficial products and applications.
+It ranges from large-scale fermentation to recombinant protein expression and purification, to concepts underlying the commercialisation of biotechnology.